Czech Republic: Media

 Czech journalists and media enjoy a degree of freedom.
 There are restrictions against writing in support of Nazism, racism or violating Czech law.
-The Czech press was ranked as the 40th most free press in the World Freedom Index by Reporters Without Borders in 2021.
+The Czech press was ranked as the 40th most free press in the World Press Freedom Index by Reporters Without Borders in 2021.
 Radio Free Europe/Radio Liberty has its headquarters in Prague.

-The national public television service is Czech Television that operates the 24-hour news channel ČT24 and the news website ct24.cz.
-As of 2020, Czech Television is the most watched television, followed by private televisions TV Nova and Prima TV.
-However, TV Nova has the most watched main news program and prime time program.
-Other public services include the Czech Radio and the Czech News Agency.
+Czech Television is the country's national public television broadcaster.
+It operates a number of channels, including ČT1, ČT2, and the 24-hour news channel ČT24, as well as the news website ct24.cz.
+As of 2020, it is the most watched broadcaster, followed by the private TV Nova and Prima TV.
+However, TV Nova features the most watched main news program and prime time program.
+Other public media services include the Czech Radio and the Czech News Agency.

 The best-selling daily national newspapers in 2020/21 are Blesk (average 703,000 daily readers), Mladá fronta DNES (average 461,000 daily readers), Právo (average 182,000 daily readers), Lidové noviny (average 163,000 daily readers) and Hospodářské noviny (average 162,000 daily readers).

 Most Czechs (87%) read their news online, with Seznam.cz, iDNES.cz, Novinky.cz, iPrima.cz and Seznam Zprávy.cz being the most visited as of 2021.

 Cuisine

 Czech cuisine is marked by an emphasis on meat dishes with pork, beef, and chicken.
 Goose, duck, rabbit, and venison are served.
 Fish is less common, with the occasional exception of fresh trout and carp, which is served at Christmas.
+One popular Czech menu item is smažený vepřový řízek (fried breaded pork filet), served with boiled potatoes.

 There is a variety of local sausages, wurst, pâtés, and smoked and cured meats.
 Czech desserts include a variety of whipped cream, chocolate, and fruit pastries and tarts, crêpes, creme desserts and cheese, poppy-seed-filled and other types of traditional cakes such as buchty, koláče and štrúdl.

 Czech beer has a history extending more than a millennium; the earliest known brewery existed in 993.
-Today the Czech Republic has the highest beer consumption per capita in the world.
+Today, the Czech Republic has the highest beer consumption per capita in the world.
 The pilsner style beer (pils) originated in Plzeň, where the world's first blond lager Pilsner Urquell is still produced.
 It has served as the inspiration for more than two-thirds of the beer produced in the world today.
 The city of České Budějovice has similarly lent its name to its beer, known as Budweiser Budvar.

 The South Moravian region has been producing wine since the Middle Ages; about 94% of vineyards in the Czech Republic are Moravian.
 Aside from beer, slivovitz and wine, the Czech Republic also produces two liquors, Fernet Stock and Becherovka.
 Kofola is a non-alcoholic domestic cola soft drink which competes with Coca-Cola and Pepsi.